xaravind/Documentation/aws/sample.md

 ![Image](https://github.com/user-attachments/assets/ad306fe7-29e9-402b-8416-028fdb93b46a)

-**SNS Email Notifications** will sent emails based on triggers like below when ever a new instance created or instance detailed
+**SNS Email Notifications** will send emails based on triggers like below whenever a new instance is created or terminated.

 ![Image](https://github.com/user-attachments/assets/23df4572-a614-4740-b1ba-fbad857d4823)